Day One - December 9, 2019

 OPTION 2: Provider Owned Special Needs Plans and Partners

-Meet and speak with the organizations that are spearheading LTC/PAC provider owned special needs plans movement.
-Discussion will include specific examples of how health plan ownership has both its challenges and rewards.
+Session Description: Meet and speak with the organizations that are spearheading LTC/PAC provider owned special needs plans movement.
+The discussion will include specific examples of how health plan ownership has both its challenges and rewards.
 Ask questions to understand more fully your options for ownership and/or collaboration.

 OPTION 3: Legal Implications of PAC/LTC Provider Led Population Health Management Models